IstominMN-crypto/s21_AP1_Go_T01/README.md

     c. `/n` means a line break, i.e. Enter.

-1. If the patient is not found, the program returns an error of type `UserNotFoundError` with the message `patient not found` (this must be implemented manually).
+1. If the patient is not found, the program returns an error of type `PatientNotFoundError` with the message `patient not found` (this must be implemented manually).

 Data is stored in memory only; long-term data persistence is not required.